Canadian Guidelines for Exercise during Pregnancy

 Regularly participating in physical activity throughout one’s life is linked to many health advantages including increased physical fitness and mental health, alongside a reduction in chronic diseases and mortality.

-Pregnancy is a unique time in a person’s life where lifestyle choices, including exercise, can have a significant impact on a person’s own health and the health of their growing baby.
-Nevertheless, a small percentage of women are participating in regular physical activity itself, nevermind the 150min per week that is typically mentioned.
-This may be because not enough information is provided at prenatal visits about safe pregnancy activities or the amount of exercised needed per week.
-Furthermore, many people may worry that physical acitivity may increase miscarriage risk.
+Pregnancy is a unique time in a person’s life where their lifestyle choices, including exercise, can have a significant impact on their health, and the health of their growing baby.
+Nevertheless, a small percentage of women are participating in regular physical activity itself, never mind the 150 minutes per week that is typically mentioned.
+This may be because not enough information is provided at prenatal visits about safe pregnancy activities or the amount of exercise needed per week.
+Furthermore, many people worry that physical activity may increase miscarriage risk.

 Participating in physical activity is also associated with reduced adverse pregnancy outcomes and adverse fetal outcomes.
 Notable adverse pregnancy outcomes include gestational diabetes, gestational hypertension, preeclampsia, depression and more.